glittle/Find-a-Grave-Tools/README.md

 ## Operation
 1. Edit 'instructions/stash_graves.txt' to include the cemeteries and groups to pull from 'Find a Grave'.
-2. Run 'stash_graves.py' to create a local stash of the pages.
+2. Run 'python stash_graves.py' to create a local stash of the pages.
 3. Edit 'instructions/dig_graves.txt' to include which cemeteries to pull from the stashed pages.
-4. Run 'dig_graves.py'.
+4. Run 'python dig_graves.py'.
 5. The output spreadsheet will be in 'output/burials.xlsx'.
 6. If you included 'log' as one of the lines in the instruction files, the output will be in 'logs'.